Wow, where to start. Worked there three seasons, '84-'86. Some of the memories will (and already have, really) last a lifetime.

 Cindy and the Tower MapCart.
 Blistering hot days in the Texas sun, standing on black asphalt pavement and wearing a navy blue uniform.
 Getting a glass of ice water to pour down my back and into my shoes in a vain effort to keep cool.
 Still having fun despite the heat.

-how you got the nickname?
+remember how you got the nickname?
 I do.
 Do you still have the T-shirt?
-I heard a song again
+I heard

-the other day that has always reminded me of you, even though it came out after
+a song the other day that has always reminded me of you, even though it came

 we'd last talked.
 I'd love to hear from you, it's been a long time.